 At any rate, "Found My Niche" is new from AZ in 2020.
 He might ride the beat with a syncopated flow: Venereal spread In sexin' ... a lot of sexin' Impérial Moët reppin' A lot of weapons Then exhale in one long breath: Feelin' like a killer inside / My soul died / 'Til the god Wise / Opened my eyes (Word up) The storytelling.
 The flow.
 The lyricism. ... especially the flow and the lyricism.
 I'm feeling this one!

-A review of "Found My Niche" (AZ)
+A music review for "Found My Niche" (AZ)

 Related: Universal Hip Hop Museum (2020)

-Related: "Trombone Shorty" (2021) Related: "Whoopty" (2021) Related: "CROWN: An Ode to the Fresh Cut" (2020)
+Related: "Trombone Shorty" (2021) Related: "Whoopty" (CJ) (2021) Related: "CROWN: An Ode to the Fresh Cut" (2020) Related: Black oral history project turns 20 (2020)

 The Resurrectionist is still genius.
 E.B.
 Hudspeth: you hit a homerun with this one; it is your magnum opus.